Britain is promoting strict coronavirus quarantines but has issued hardly any fines

 “They absolutely were checking,” Shapps told BBC.

-Wilder-Smith said it would be more accurate to say Britain is pursuing a compromise strategy, assuming that many but not all will follow the rules — a policy that is less intrusive and less expensive than alternatives, and works as long as the number of new infections in the U.K. do not soar.
+Wilder-Smith said it would be more accurate to say Britain is pursuing a compromise strategy, assuming that many but not all will follow the rules — a policy that is less intrusive and less expensive than alternatives, and works as long as the number of new infections in the country do not soar.

 “It’s not an unreasonable approach,” she said.
 “For now.”